This article first appeared December 28, 2013 and has been updated.

 What are some practical things you do to shun your conjoined twin?

 I limit any conversation with him to necessary family business.
-Unfortunately, I have more necessary family business than most brothers and sisters.
+Unfortunately, we have more necessary family business than most siblingss.
 For instance, I have to speak to him every time I need to visit the bathroom, although I try to do that as infrequently as possible.
 That leads to bladder infections, but it’s a small price to pay for staying loyal.
 Meals are problematic.
 Jimmy will not respect the arrangement that I can’t share a meal with him so he refuses to wait until I’m finished eating to start his meal.
 He takes a very long time, sometimes as long as three hours.
 But I am committed to never having a piece of food in my mouth at the same time that he does.
 I wait patiently.
 My dinner is usually cold and unappetizing when he is finished, but my real food comes from Jehovah so it’s a small sacrifice.”

 You certainly are an example for the rest of us, Brother Ghent.